-Short papers should have a length of 4-5 pages in total.
-Short papers are a venue to report smaller contributions than full papers.
+Short papers are a venue to report smaller contributions than full papers and should have a length of 4-5 pages in total.
 Position papers and showcases of interesting application of visualization are good topics for short papers.
 Technique, system, application, evaluation, or theory papers that have a smaller contribution than a full paper can also be submitted as a short paper.

 The proceedings of the symposium will be published together with the VIS proceedings and via the IEEE Xplore Digital Library.